blueOkiris/EmbeddedLinuxClass/hw08/README.md

 > Do a ‘scope capture with the delays added to make the waveform symmetric and at 50 MHz.

 So... my oscilloscope can only measure to around 350kHz, and as far as I know, I don't have access to one of the school's.
 However, I can still look at the symmetry of a wave with delay decently low.
 The lowest I get a reasonable signal at is 1MHz.
 I set the delay to 100 to get that.

+*You need a better 'scope to see what the PRU is doing.*

 ![plot](pru-examples/05/IMG_003.BMP)